eltongonc/js-sequencer/README.md

 ## Improving the app
-A lot love and though have been put to this app, but there are still a lott that can be added or be done better.
+A lot love and though have been put to this app, but there are still a lot that can be added or be done better.
 Here is an overview of features, wishes and know bugs.

 ### Features - desktop
 - Input via keyboard keys